Manipulate fields in inline editing mode of List or Library

 Filtering lookup fields

-Finally, in the ‘edit’ event, we can dynamically filter lookup values in the List or Library control.
-In this example, we will filter the Office lookup field by the selected City field.
-Here is the code:
+Dynamically filter lookup values in the List or Library control using the edit event.
+In this example, filter the Office lookup field by the selected City field:

 editData.field('Office').useCustomFilterOnly = true;